Adi20/Hello-world/README.md

 My first repository

 Aditya here, what up?
 Just started coding.
-This will be great journey, I know it.
+This will be a great journey, I know it.